Introduction & Selected Fiction

 • “If I asked you what kind of person you are, you wouldn’t know the answer.”

 4. “Cruise Control” – science fiction, 1100 words (online text).
 Published in Fireside Fiction, July 2021.
-Unhappy families, retiree brains, and self-driving cars.
+Unhappy families, retiree brains, self-driving cars.

 • “Why the hell would I want to become a car?”